Reverse Charge VAT – Top tips

 Liz Bridge, Secretary of the Construction Industry Joint Taxation Committee (JTC) spoke at RedSky’s User Conference about Reverse Charge VAT way back in October 2017.
-Fast-forward to 2021 and the new legislation is about to be introduced.
-Here Liz explains what companies need to do now to prepare for the change.
+Fast-forward to 2021 and the new legislation was finally introduced.
+Here Liz explains what companies need to know.

 The simple fact is that you can’t do Reverse Charge VAT without new software.
 No matter how small your business is, you’re not going to be able to manage with a biro and a book.
 There’s no point in putting your head in the sand and ignoring what’s coming.
 This is no time to be an ostrich!